sowmyarshetty/CapstoneProject-AI-Class/README.md

 ### Running Instructions

+Getting Started with ZonBot (Amazon's Chatbot):

-1. Make sure that Streamlit is loaded on your machine
+1. Ensure that **Streamlit** is installed on your machine.
+You can install it using *pip install streamlit* if needed.
-2. Download entire repository to your local machine
+2. **Download the entire repository** to your local machine for full functionality.
-3. Be certain that the Recource folder (and all contents) is loaded as they are important
+3. Confirm that ALL of the **AmazonHomeKitchen.ipynb** files and the **Recourse folder** (including all its contents) are present—these are essential for ZonBot to operate correctly.
-4. Run the **app.py** file, it is the primary file for the User Interface
+4. Launch the app by running the **app.py** file.
+This is the main user interface and connects with both **LLMmodel.py** and **distillbert.py* in the background.